droonga/droonga.org/reference/message/index.md

 Value
 : A type string.
 Generally it is a suffixed version of the type string of the request message, with the suffix ".result".

-Default value
-: Nothing.
-This is required information.

 ### `inReplyTo` {#response-inReplyTo}

+Abstract
+: The identifier of the related request message.

+Value
+: An identifier string of the related request message.

 ### `statusCode` {#response-statusCode}

+Abstract
+: The result status for the request message.

+Value
+: A status code integer.

 Status codes of responses are similar to HTTP's one.
+Possible values:

 `200` and other `2xx` statuses
 : The command is successfully processed.

 ### `body` {#response-body}

+Abstract
+: The result information for the request message.

+Value
+: Object, string, number, boolean, or `null`.

 ## Error response {#error}